sapphiredev/plugins/packages/i18next/README.md

 }
 ```

-This method will send a message with the translation of the message.
+`sendLocalized` will send translated text resolved from a key to a specified channel.

 ```typescript
 import { sendLocalized } from '@sapphire/plugin-i18next'